Table of Contents

 - Halogens: -1

-Example: H2O2 → H: +1; O: -1 (the oxidation number of hydrogens stands in the hierarchy above the oxidation number of oxygen and therefore hydrogens receives its oxidation number as given in the list above)
+Example: H2O2 → H: +1; O: -1 (the oxidation number of hydrogens stands in the hierarchy above the oxidation number of oxygen; therefore, hydrogen receives its oxidation number as given in the list above)

 - Ions outwardly according to their ionic change